JBoggsy/CozmoSoar/README.md

 #### [move-lift](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.set_lift_height)
 *parameters:*
-- height
+- `height`: `float`

 Moves Cozmo's lift to the specified height.
 The height is given as a a float in the range [0, 1] that represents the percentage of the maximum height the lift should be moved to.
 A height value of 0.0 will move the lift all the way down while a value of 1.0 will move it all the way up.
 A value of 0.5 will move it exactly half-way up.

-Presently this action is blocking, meaning the robot cannot do any other actions while this one is happening.

 #### [go-to-object](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.go_to_object)
 *parameters:*
-- target-object-id
+- `object-id`: `int`

 Instructs Cozmo to move itself to the object with the specified object ID.
-The object id must be one that Cozmo is currently aware of.
-Cozmo will stop once its center is 150mm from the object's.
+The object id must be one that Cozmo can currently see.
+Cozmo will stop once its center is 100mm from the object's.

-Presently this action is blocking, meaning the robot cannot do any other actions while this one is happening.

 #### [set-backpack-lights](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.set_all_backpack_lights)
 *parameters:*
-- color
+- `color`: `str`

 Changes the color of the lights on Cozmo's back.
-The lights can be set to either red, green, blue, or white, or be turned off.
+The lights can be set to either "red", "green", "blue", or "white", or "off".

 #### [drive-forward](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.drive_straight)
 *parameters:*
-- distance
+- `distance`: `float`
-- speed
+- `speed`: `float`

 Instructs Cozmo to drive forward the given distance at the given speed.
 The distance is given in mm and the speed in mm/s.

 #### [turn-in-place](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.turn_in_place)
 *parameters:*
-- angle
+- `angle`: `float`
-- speed
+- `speed`: `float`

 Instructs Cozmo to rotate in place, turning `angle` degrees at `speed` degrees a second.
 A positive value for `angle` rotates Cozmo counterclockwise, a negative value rotates clockwise.

 #### [pick-up-object](http://cozmosdk.anki.com/docs/generated/cozmo.robot.html#cozmo.robot.Robot.pickup_object)
 *parameters:*
-- object_id
+- `object-id`: `int`

 Instructs Cozmo to attempt to lift the specified object.
 The object must be known beforehand, and must be liftable.
 Cozmo will do its best to autonomously approach the object, get its lift hooks under the right spot, and the raise the lift.
 This is not super reliable, however, and is prone to failing a few times before Cozmo gets it right.